JonasGroeger/brieffenster-generator/README.md

     && git clone https://github.com/JonasGroeger/Brieffenster-Generator.git .
 ```

-Since python3.4 you can create the nessecary virtual environment
+Since python3.4 you can create the necessary virtual environment
 with `python3 -m venv`.
 Activate it.
 Then
 `pip install -r requirements.txt`.